hiveot/hivekit/docs/hivekit.md

 - A bidirectional control stream for actions and property configuration.
 Control streams are point-to-point between source and sink but can be relayed and processed by other modules.

 Module linking can connect in-process or out-of-process modules.
-In-process modules communicate using the efficient SME messages.
-Modules running on different processes or devices use messaging modules that translate the SME (internal) message format to a specific protocol such as WoT Websocket, MQTT, CoAP or other supported messaging protocol.
+In-process modules communicate using the efficient RRN messages.
+Modules running on different processes or devices use messaging modules that translate the RRN message format to a specific protocol such as WoT Websocket, MQTT, CoAP or other supported messaging protocol.

 Modules can be linked in several ways: